AlixAbbasi/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a tenure-track faculty at CISPA Helmholtz Center for Information Security at Saarland University.
 My research interests include embedded systems security, security of mission-critical real-time software, and secure space and automotive systems.
-I lead the Embedded Security group at CISPA, which develops and implement new methods to protect embedded systems against various classes of attacks, both on the hardware and firmware level.
+I lead the Embedded Security group at CISPA, which develops and implements new methods to protect embedded systems against various classes of attacks, both on the hardware and firmware.